oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ### Example

-The example below shows the message invoked by the client in trust domain A to perform token exchange with the authorization server in trust domain A (https://as.a.org/auth) to receive a JWT authorization grant for the authorization server in trust domain B (https://as.b.org/auth).
+The example below shows the message invoked by the client in trust domain A to perform token exchange with the authorization server in trust domain A (https://as.a.example/auth) to receive a JWT authorization grant for the authorization server in trust domain B (https://as.b.example/auth).

 ~~~
 POST /auth/token HTTP/1.1
-Host: as.a.org
+Host: as.a.example
 Content-Type: application/x-www-form-urlencoded

 grant_type=urn%3Aietf%3Aparams%3Aoauth%3Agrant-type%3Atoken-exchange
-&resource=https%3A%2F%2Fas.b.org%2Fauth
+&resource=https%3A%2F%2Fas.b.example%2Fauth
 &subject_token=ey...
 &subject_token_type=urn%3Aietf%3Aparams%3Aoauth%3Atoken-type%3Aaccess_token
 ~~~